3.8. Notes for building LAMMPS on Windows

 So before trying to build LAMMPS on Windows, please consider if using the pre-compiled Windows binary packages are sufficient for your needs (as an aside, those packages themselves are build on a Linux machine using cross-compilers).
 If it is necessary for your to compile LAMMPS on a Windows machine (e.g. because it is your main desktop), please also consider using a virtual machine software and run a Linux virtual machine, or - if have a recently updated Windows 10 installation - consider using the Windows subsystem for Linux, which allows to run a bash shell from Ubuntu and from there on, you can pretty much use that shell like you are running on an Ubuntu Linux machine (e.g. installing software via apt-get).
 For more details on that, please see this tutorial

 3.8.3.
 Using GNU GCC ported to Windows

-When compiling for Windows not set the -DLAMMPS_MEMALIGN define in the LMP_INC makefile variable and add -lwsock32 -lpsapi to the linker flags in LIB makefile variable.
+When compiling for Windows do not set the -DLAMMPS_MEMALIGN define in the LMP_INC makefile variable and add -lwsock32 -lpsapi to the linker flags in LIB makefile variable.
 Try adding -static-libgcc or -static or both to the linker flags when your resulting LAMMPS Windows executable complains about missing .dll files.
 The CMake configuration should set this up automatically, but is untested.

 In case of problems, you are recommended to contact somebody with experience in using cygwin.
 If you do come across portability problems requiring changes to the LAMMPS source code, or figure out corrections yourself, please report them on the lammps-users mailing list, or file them as an issue or pull request on the LAMMPS GitHub project.